emichael/dslabs/labs/lab0-pingpong/README.md

     the next command (`sendCommand(Ping(ping-2))`).
     * The client updates its `ping` field to this new command, and sets its `pong` field to null.
-    * The client sends a PingRequest for this command to the server.
+    * The client sends a `PingRequest` for this command to the server.
-    * The client sets a PingTimer for this command.
+    * The client sets a `PingTimer` for this command.
 Since the timer ordering must respect durations, `PingTimer(Ping(ping-1))` must fire before `PingTimer(Ping(ping-2))`.

-So, we've explained the edges leaving the second state, and we've explained why the third state is so different from the second.
-In the third state, the client has not received results for some commands, and all received results match the expected results.
+So, we've explained the edges leaving the second state, and we've explained why the third state is different from the second.
+In the third state, the client is still waiting for a result, and all received results match the expected results.
 Therefore, the BFS continues.

 We can fire the first timer in queue or deliver any of the messages.
-* If we fire the first PingTimer in queue, then the client will recognize that the timer is out-of-date, hence drop it.
-No other actions wil be taken.
-So, we get a new state which is almost the same as the original, but the new client queue has only the second timer in the original client queue.
+* If we fire the first `PingTimer` in queue, then the client will recognize that the timer is out-of-date and therefore drop it.
+No other actions will be taken.
+So, we get a new state which is almost the same as the original, but the new client queue has only the second timer.
-* If we deliver ping-1's PingRequest or PongReply, then we return to the same state.
+* If we deliver `ping-1`'s `PingRequest` or `PongReply`, then we return to the same state.
 Once again, you should be able to explain why this is the case.
-* If we deliver the PingRequest for ping-2, then the server executes the Ping and replies.
-Thus, node states and timer queues remain the same, but the network now has a PongReply for ping-2.
+* If we deliver the `PingRequest` for `ping-2`, then the server executes the `Ping` and replies.
+Thus, node states and timer queues remain the same, but the network now has a `PongReply` for `ping-2`.

-Thus, we get two states, one from firing the timer (call it `u`), one from delivering the message (call it `v`).
-In both resulting states, the client's workload is not finished, and any received results match expected results, so the BFS continues.

-From `u`:
-* If we fire the remaining timer, or deliver ping-1's PingRequest/PongReply, then the state remains the same.
-Once again, you should be able to explain why this is the case.
-* If we deliver the PingRequest for ping-2, then the server executes and sends a PongReply, which has never been sent before.
-So, in the resulting state, the network gets this new message.
-Once again, the client's workload is not finished, and any received results match expected results, so the BFS continues.

-From `v`:
-* If we fire the first timer in the client's queue, the client takes no actions.
-So we get a state which is almost the same as `v`, but the timer queue only has the second timer of the original queue.
-Note that this is the same state we obtained from `u`.
-* If we deliver ping-1's PingRequest/PongReply, or deliver ping-2's PingRequest,
-  then the state remains the same.
-Once again, you should be able to explain why this is the case.
-* If we deliver ping-2's PongReply, then:
-  * The client determines that the PongReply is a reply for the current command, so it updates its pong field to match.
-  * The framework determines that the client received a result (via `hasResult()`) and saves the result (via `getResult()`) in the `results` list.
-  * The client has no more commands to send, so no more actions are taken.
+The BFS continues on in this fashion until it either exhausts all edges, finds an invariant violation (a state where the `Pong` returned doesn't match the `Ping` sent), or finds a state matching our goal.

-Note that in this state, the client's workload is done.
-Moreover, all received results match the expected results.
+In this case, the BFS finishes when it finds the state in the bottom-right, where the client is done and has received `Pong`s for all `Ping`s in its workload.
+All received results match the expected results.
 So, the BFS finishes and we have found a state matching the goal.
-So, at this point, we know that our system can reach a result.
-We also are more confident in the safety of our system, since in the states we examined, we checked that the received results match the expected results.
+At this point, we know that our system can reach a result.
+We also are more confident in the safety of our system, since in the states we examined, we checked that the received results matched the expected results.

 Here are some questions you can use to test your understanding of search tests:
 * Consider the modification outlined earlier in this section: in